The Lean Transformation Model

 3. How are we building capability?

 Building capability is another way of saying “developing people”.
 All work gets done by people and this is something to remember.
-The second pillar of the Lean transformation house is developing people, because we won’t be able to improve our organization, unless we help our people improve.
+The second pillar of the Lean Framework is developing people, because we won’t be able to improve our organization, unless we help our people improve.

 Even more important, it’s the people who have to run numerous experiments and continuously improve the processes all the time.